- what you can expect from treatment

-Ustekinumab comes in a pre-filled syringe and is available in two dosages, 45mg or 90mg.
-It can’t be taken orally (in tablet form) because your digestive system would destroy it.
+Ustekinumab comes in a pre-filled syringe contatining 90mg.
+It can’t be taken by mouth, in tablet form, because your digestive system would destroy it.

 To begin with, a doctor or nurse will give you the injections.
 Once you are used to having the treatment, they will teach you the injection technique so that you can self- inject.
 If you prefer, it may be possible to train a family member or friend to give the injections.

 Ustekinumab will be delivered directly to your home by a home delivery service at a time convenient to you.
 You must keep ustekinumab in the fridge (between 2-8°C) and it must not be frozen.
 If needed, it can be kept at room temperature, up to 30°C, for up to 30 days in the original box.
 Once ustekinumab has been stored at room temperature, it should not be returned to the fridge.
 Syringes should be discarded when they reach the expiry date, or after 30 days if left outside the fridge.